IC-Tech/IC-Tech/README.md

 <p align="center"><img src="202011131558.s50.jpg"></p>

 ### Hello 👋
 My name is Imesh Chamara.
-I'm 18 y/o (2020) self-taught developer.
+I'm self-taught developer.
 I do open source because I think it's nice to share knowledge with others.

 ### Projects
-I have made windows apps, tools, websites, web servers, discord bot, telegram bots, etc. I have been code with C, C++, VB, C#, HTML, JavaScript, NodeJS.
+I only work with Windows and Linux platforms and have made apps, tools, websites, web servers, discord bot, telegram bots, etc. I have been code with C, C++, VB, C#, HTML, JavaScript, NodeJS. favorites languages are C and CJS.
+I like any language that use the basic C style coding.
 I have worked with React and made lightweight alternative ic-app.
-I usually don't care about very old browsers and Internet Explorer when build websites.
+I usually don't care about very old browsers like Internet Explorer when build websites.

 Take a good look around.